denten-books/plain-text/main.md

 "measure, [that] in the ordinary course of its operation, requires the application of information, or a process or a treatment, with the authority of the copyright owner, to gain access to the work (17.1201.a.3.B)."
-For a literary scholar this means that on a digital device, reading sometimes *must* limit itself to surface phenomenon.
-For a person more generally using a device under a smart contract (an electronic book, or a wearable intellect augmentation device) this means that even an attempt to discover the terms of the encrypted contract may carry with it a set a criminal (or otherwise) penalties.
+For a literary scholar, that means that when encountering a text on a digital device, reading sometimes *must* limit itself to surface phenomena.
+An attempt at reading for depth---to discover the implemented terms of the smart contract, for example---may carry with it a set official (even criminal) sanctions.[^ln3-fairuse]

+[^ln3-fairuse]: DMCA 1201 provides for a number of complicated excemptions, which may, under some interpretations, sanction limited use for academic purposes.
+For more see

 The impact of DMCA and smart contracts on the practice of reading and on literary analysis is potentially immense.
 The electronic book in the language